jaimebw/jaimebw.github.io/aboutme.md

 During these two last years, apart from studying my BSc and my MSc, I've been working in data science related topics in aviation and air traffic control subjects.

-Speaking about what I like to do in my free time, I love to try new things and to travel.
+Speaking about what I like to do in my free time, I love trying new things and to travel.
 My main interests are:
 * 🏋🏻 Sports: Climbing and skiing
 * 🎹 Music : King Krule and Frank Ocean
 * 🎬 Video recording
-* ⛩ Learning languages
+* ⛩ Learning new languages
 * 🗻 And anything related to mountain activities